kan024/CSE15L-lab-reports-FA23/labreport5.md

 **TA:** What do you think that means?
 Is your code `capital` not returning enough items?
 Or is your code `capital` returning the wrong things?

 **Student:** I think my code is not returning enough items.
 It was able to discern `"X"` is a capital letter and  `"a"` is not a capital letter.

+**TA:** How are you checking for capital letters in your method `capital`?
+What methods are you using?

+**Student:** I am iterating through every string in list one using  `(letter.equals(letter.toUpperCase()))`.
+If a letter in list 1 equals the upper cased version of that letter, it is added to an empty array list.